 Visits are limited to one hour per Chimpanzee group per day

 Do not use flash photography when taking pictures you are also recommended to take care and follow the advice of your ranger guide.

-Encounter Africa safaris started in 2011 offering amazing experiences to Uganda and Rwanda but have since expended to offer safaris to Tanzania, Kenya and Democratic Republic of Congo.
+Encounter Africa safaris started in 2011 offering amazing experiences to Uganda and Rwanda but have since expanded to offer safaris to Tanzania, Kenya and the Democratic Republic of Congo.
 Our magic in organizing authentic experience stems from the fact that we have overtime assembled a team mixed with young and energetic staff guided by well experienced mature managers and directors who are Ugandans and passionate about what they do.
 If contacted, one of our staff will assist in providing accurate and timely information that you can rely on.
 Encounter Africa Safaris is highly rated and reviewed on TripAdvisor and safari bookings.